NATO: How useful is Germany's Bundeswehr? | DW | 25.02.2022

 But the German military has been dogged by stories of depleted equipment for years.
 A Bundeswehr report from December found that 77% of Germany's military is operation-ready.
 It evidently considered that a good result — it being above the 70% target — since the military's leader, General Inspector Eberhard Zorn, made sure to add at the time that the Bundeswehr was "capable of fulfilling its tasks both inside and outside Germany at short notice, flexibly, and together with our allies."

-Complex machines like planes and tanks are particularly problematic.
+And complex weapons systems like planes and tanks have proved particularly problematic.
 During last year's emergency evacuation of Afghanistan, the Bundeswehr was forced to rent freight planes made by, of all companies, the Ukrainian manufacturer Antonov.
-Germany's NH90 and Tiger combat helicopters, meanwhile, are hampered by long reparation times and a shortage of spare parts, and December's Bundeswehr report was forced to admit that only 40% of them are currently combat-ready.
+Germany's NH90 and Tiger combat helicopters, meanwhile, are hampered by long reparation times and a shortage of spare parts, and December's Bundeswehr report admitted that only 40% of them are currently combat-ready.

-Similarly problematic are Germany's Puma tanks, an enormously expensive (they cost €17.1 million each) and enormously heavy piece of hardware, which was already criticized because only crew of a certain height could get inside (a maximum of 1.84 meters).
-This tank, built by German manufacturers Krauss-Maffei Wegmann and Rheinmetall, was forced by NATO to undergo several modifications in recent years, and only 65% of the around 350 the Bundeswehr owns are currently combat-ready, according to the December report.
+Similarly difficult to maintain are Germany's Puma tanks, an enormously expensive (they cost €17.1 million each) and enormously heavy piece of hardware that was already criticized because only crew of a certain height could get inside (soldiers could be no taller than 1.84 meters).
+This tank, built by German manufacturers Krauss-Maffei Wegmann and Rheinmetall, was forced by NATO to undergo several modifications in recent years, and only 65% of the around 350 the Bundeswehr owns are currently combat-ready, the December report said.
 According to the Bundeswehr website, the German tanks will be ready for NATO's Very High Readiness Task Force by 2023.

 Meanwhile, German Defense Minister Christine Lambrecht announced on Thursday that her ministry had "triggered national alert measures."
 Lambrecht added that the population could see more military movements in public areas in the coming days and that there may be "restrictions in the transport sector, as transport capacities on land, at sea, and in the air must be kept available for military purposes."